 Go to resource From an execution, it can be very useful to go directly to resource detail page where the execution was launched.

 To do so, click the Go to resource icon in the toolbar.

-Re-execute You can launch a specific execution again, keeping the instructions and other input configuration as in the original.
+Re-execute You can launch a specific execution again, keeping the input configurations from the original execution.
 This can be useful when a specific resource was selected and the same will be selected in the re-execution.

 To re-execute a robot, click on the Re-execute icon () in the toolbar.

 Go to robotic process configuration You can also access the robot configuration page from the execution page, since is a common situation when you want to modify or check certain characteristics of the robot while you are developing it.

 To access the robotic process configuration, click the Go to robotic process configuration icon in the toolbar.